leucos/ansible-tuto/step-12/README.md

     host1.example.org          : ok=10   changed=5    unreachable=0 failed=0
     host2.example.org          : ok=10   changed=5    unreachable=0 failed=0

-This conclude our migration to roles.
+This concludes our migration to roles.
 It was quite easy, and adds a bunch of features to our playbook that we'll use in a future step.

-But for now, qe'll see how we can deploy firewall rules for our cluster in [step-13](https://github.com/leucos/ansible-tuto/tree/master/step-13) chapter about "Deploying firewall rules".
+But for now, we'll see how we can deploy firewall rules for our cluster in [step-13](https://github.com/leucos/ansible-tuto/tree/master/step-13) chapter about "Deploying firewall rules".
 In this chapter, we'll use role dependencies to build our systems.